 In our new eBook, we’ve applied the concept of visualization to the nitty gritty details of jazz improvisation: Chords, chord progressions, and the tunes that you play everyday.

 Just like multiplication or learning a new language, jazz improvisation requires a mental foundation of memorized information.
 If you don’t have these concepts ingrained in your mind, trying to produce them on your instrument and use them creatively is going to be nearly impossible.

 So why waste hours tiring yourself out when these problems can be solved in your mind?

 Imagine instead having a mental map of every chord and of every chord progression to a tune that you’re trying to play.
 Envision yourself being able to play it in every key and having jazz language that you can use in a split second.

 Once mastered, you’ll be able to focus on the creative aspects of music, rather than beating your head against the wall trying to ingrain the basics of music theory…and the best part is you don’t need your instrument to practice visualization.

 Over the course of 179 pages and nearly 100 audio tracks, we’ve outlined specific techniques for mastering:

 - Jazz Standards

-And if you want to receive more articles like this one be sure to take a second to subscribe at the top of the page.
+And if you want to receive more articles like this one be sure to take a second to subscribe.
 We’ve got a lot more exciting materials on the way that you don’t want to miss out on.